iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 - RNA-Seq data compared with 3'end sequencing data

 Note: Grouped bar plot is not supported on OEB.
 Metrics should be visualized only outside of OpenEBench.
+This plot should include results for benchmarked tools as well as for ground truth.

 ### 3. Bar plot visualizing proportion of PAS matched to multiple ground truth sites.